danielharrell/open-eyes-lect-2017-18/Open.md

 in.
 But how can we distinguish letting in from getting in, save in light of a power to keep certain things *out*, like corpses and suitors?
 The power, that is, to be closed?
-And even if this were also a power to be open, the exercise of it would seem to involve a choice that encompasses what we are open to, and in that sense encloses it, just as the parabola was enclosed in openness.
-This enclosed openness in the human case might be thought a boundary of recognition, that not only excludes what we keep out, but contains what we let in.
-It would allow us to open---our doors, hearts, eyes, minds---from the inside out.
-This boundary would also be what breaks in cases of corruption, and open us, like a broken jar, from the outside in.
+And even if this were also the power to be open, the exercise of it would seem to involve a choice that encompasses what we are open to, and in that sense encloses it, just as the parabola was enclosed in openness.
+This enclosure in the human case might be thought a boundary of recognition, that not only excludes what we keep out, but contains what we let in.
+This boundary would also be what breaks in cases of corruption, laying us open, like a broken jar, to whatever lies outside.
 Once Odysseus is no longer master of his door, on this account, the door no longer opens from the inside, to contain the outside in an act of recognition.
 It now only opens from the outside, and exposes the inside to an act of transgression.
 Hence the suitors, and how they indeed *get into* the house of Odysseus.
-Or the corpses, and how they, too, *get into* the eyes of Leontius, once he is no longer master of them, and can no longer open them from within.
+Or the corpses, and how they too *get into* the eyes of Leontius, once he loses his mastery of them, and can no longer open them from within.

 ## Awareness {#awareness}

-But even if this account made partial sense of true openness, there are some reasons to think it fails to make complete sense of this.
-For one thing, if the masterless eyes of Leontius are at all comparable to broken jars, then how can they take their fill---one might say to the brim---of the corpses?
-As jars, his eyes seem to be perfectly whole in this act, and this wholeness seems matched by his awareness of this, as he damns his eyes even as he his eyes, and his damnation of them, And what to make of his damnation
+But even if this account made partial sense of true openness, there is reason to doubt it could make any more, or be but misleading if further pressed.
+For one thing, if the masterless eyes of Leontius are at all comparable to broken jars, then how can they take their fill---one might say to the brim---of the spectacle?
+As jars, his eyes seem perfectly intact; and as full, perfectly whole.
+And we could say this perfection of outer sight is matched, even surpassed, by inner sight.
+For Leontius is able to damn his eyes, despite his loss of command over them.
+Let this loss still suggest a liberation of his eyes from any bounds.

-ways that we
-ourselves, like the parabola, are enclosed in openness.
-Still, one might think it leaves our deepest way of being open untouched.
-For this was the openness of awareness.
-And we could say of Leontius, for example, that his own loss of mastery over his eyes comes with an acute awareness of this, as he angrily tells them: "There, ye wretches, take your fill of the fine spectacle." <!--check on this translation--> Even if the eyes of Leontius no longer open from within, they still open from without, and fill to the brim as if liberated from any bounds.
-And even if we call this mere openness, Leontius's own damnation of it makes it true, in the very awareness behind this damnation that must be as boundless as his eyes. e has that must therefore be as boundless as his eyes his awareness of this suggests that awareness, too, must be boundless in some sense, and therefore open in this sensetherefore truly open in some sense. .
-And while the suitors may get through Odysseus's door, they will not survive Odysseus's awareness of it, or Penelope's, in a similar suggestion that true openness is real.
+Nonetheless, the result is not blindness, but sight; and not unconsciousness of the fact, but recognition of it.
+The result, in other words, suggests that true openness is boundless. ---As boundless, at least, as mere openness.
+And the case of Odysseus points to this more dramatically.
+For while the suitors may get through Odysseus's door, they will not survive his awareness of it, or Penelope's.
+And the slaughter that results, within the house and visible to the reader, suggests more emphatically that true openness, in the end, is not within any bounds, but beyond all bounds.
+(Perhaps put sentence here about how this is even the case more prosaically, with the way our eyes are transparent.)

+Yet if true openness *is* beyond all bounds, then what makes it definite enough to be something rather than nothing, much less the kind of something with an inside, *open* to the outside?
+Or again, what makes being open possible, if this is not a way of being closed---that is, a way of being definite---that gives being open enough boundary to be something rather than nothing, and the kind of something with an inside, open to the outside?

+(Begin here with eyes of Leontius and more generally.)

+. that our own way of
+being open in awareness can be as lawless as the suitors, and is therefore as boundless, , in a similar suggestion that true openness is real.
 And the spectacle of slaughter Homer allows us to see, inside his house, is another bit of evidence that awareness is lawless, boundless.
 And this suggests that awareness works The boundary broken Loss of mastery comes not with loss of sight. <!--Be sure in world talk to bring back Leontius and Odysseus losing world.
 Also use world as totality to argue for boundary.
 Nothing outside a totality.-->

 - Case for opposite conclusion: awareness can contain this boundlessness, as if we were enclosed in openness